I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 God of Israel, the Savior.’ ”

-17 Israel will be saved by God with an everlasting salvation.
+17 Israel will be saved by the Lord with an everlasting salvation.

-You will not be disappointed nor confounded to ages everlasting.
+You will be neither disappointed nor disgraced, from age to age, everlasting.

 the God who formed the earth and made it,

-who established it and didn’t create it a waste,
+who established it and didn’t create it to be a wasteland,

 There is no other.